arviz-devs/arviz-project/roadmap.md

 their own custom end-to-end visualizations or for developers to build new libraries on (e.g. ArviZ dashboards).

 ### PreliZ
+We recently submitted a paper on PreliZ to JOSS which, at the time of writing, is waiting for reviews.
-Publish paper, start advertizing the library to get users and get real world tests, add some multivariate elicitation strategies?
+During 2023 we plan to start advertizing the library even if not yet full-featured to get users and see how it fares in real world prior elicitation tasks.

+In addition to maintenance and improvement of current capabilities of PreliZ, we will also experiment on multivariate elicitation strategies.

 ### ArviZ dashboards
-Plan to ask dashboard + some refactoring grant
+We plan to dedicate significant resources to the development of dashboards and dashboard components in the coming years.
+To make this possible we will ask for some grants to ensure we have dedicated time to finish the refactoring and work on ArviZ dashboards.
+Refactoring is related to this point because it will make dashboard development possible and faster (where it already is possible).

+We also plan to expand our expertise so we become more efficient at designing, implementing and documenting dashboards.

+---

 ## Julia roadmap
 As Python functionality is ported to Julia, it is divided into smaller, modular packages that are designed to